-From the mid-1970s, interactions between Chinese and US think tanks have continued to intensify, particularly in the economic field.
+Since the mid-1970s, interactions between Chinese and US think tanks have continued to intensify, particularly in the economic field.
 They changed in nature over the past decade with the end of the myth of convergence with Washington, that is to say, the idea that China, particularly with its accession to the World Trade Organization (2001), would play the globalization game following Western rules.
-On the Chinese side, since 2013 the authorities have been calling for their think tanks to open up internationally to collect foreign analysis and to promote official watchwords.
-They are subject to strict ideological control which restricts them.
+On the Chinese side, since 2013 the authorities have been calling for their think tanks to open up internationally to collect foreign analysis and to promote official watchwords.4 They are subject to strict ideological control which restricts them.
 In October 2014, Xi Jinping stated that "the think tanks must be led by the Chinese Communist Party and adhere to the right direction," while providing their intellectual contribution to the renewal of the Chinese nation.

-The overwhelming majority of Chinese think-tankers are civil servants and party members, which is a fundamental difference from most of their foreign counterparts.
-In addition to their information or research roles, which vary depending on the organization, there are roles of influence, communication and propaganda for the finely segmented, regional, national and international audiences, as well as "expert consultations" and reporting
+The overwhelming majority of Chinese think tankers are civil servants and party members, which is a fundamental difference from most of their foreign counterparts.
+In addition to their information or research roles, which vary depending on the organization, there are roles of influence, communication and propaganda for the finely segmented, regional, national and international audiences, as well as "expert consultations" and reporting solely to their authorities.

-61. J. Gewirtz, Unlikely Partners, Chinese Reformers, Western Economists, and the Making of Global China, Cambridge: Harvard University Press, 2017.

-62. Yevgeny Primakov (1929-2015) was Prime Minister (1998-1999), Minister of Foreign Affairs (1996-1998), and Director of the SVR (Russia's Foreign Intelligence Service) (1991-1996) after having led IMEMO (1985-1989).

-63. A. Ekman, "Les think tanks chinois: ambitions et contradictions", Politique étrangère, Vol. 82, No. 4, December 2017, pp. 145-156.

-solely to their authorities.
 Their research role consists of tracking countries, areas, or topics over a period of time and sending the accumulated knowledge to the political authorities.
 They have to improve the latter's understanding of the world.
 In that sense, they may enjoy better social recognition within the Chinese system than their European counterparts do within theirs.
 They also provide a public education role through media, particularly television.
-The close relationship between the think tanks and the latter, both domestically and abroad, is key to understanding, because it should both educate the public on international issues and strengthen China's soft power.
+The close relationship between the think tanks and the latter, both domestically and abroad, is key to understanding because it should both educate the public on international

+^{2.} J. Gewirtz, Unlikely Partners, Chinese Reformers, Western Economists, and the Making of Global China, Cambridge: Harvard University Press, 2017.

+^{3.} Yevgeny Primakov (1929-2015) was Prime Minister (1998-1999), Minister of Foreign Affairs (1996-1998), and Director of the SVR (Russia's Foreign Intelligence Service) (1991-1996) after having led IMEMO (1985-1989).

+^{4.} A. Ekman, "Les think tanks chinois: ambitions et contradictions", Politique étrangère, Vol. 82, No. 4, Ifri, December 2017, pp. 145-156.

+issues and strengthen China's soft power.
 In 2015, the authorities said they wanted to develop between 50 and 100 "leading" think tanks, capable of competing with the best US institutions.
 For this reason, they are encouraging enhanced international co-operation, the recruitment of foreign experts, as well as the opening of foreign TV channels to present a China that listens to its partners and is keen to promote its view of globalization.
 The implementation of this policy must be followed with the greatest attention, as it is already determining the profession's transformation.
 It is not exempt from a marked contradiction between the desire for internationalization, and therefore openness, and the desire to tighten ideological control, which tends to present Western ideas and exports as potentially dangerous.
 In that sense, it is only a reflection of the current position of Xi Jinping's China in the aftermath of the 19th Congress.